HISTORY comes ALIVE

 The first rush of the Missoula Flood came into the Columbia River Gorge with speeds approaching an estimated 60 mph.
 Thundering water laden with ice, boulders and topsoil sheared walls of the Columbia Gorge into vertical cliffs.
 During a period of 2,500 years, as many as 100 of these ice age floods scoured the Gorge.
 Through the years, the power of the flowing water of the Columbia River created a deep gash into the volcanic rock of the Cascade Range.
 An Ice Age Floods National Geographic Trail was proposed to bring the dramatic story of the floods to the public’s attention.
 In 2009, Congress recognized the unique effect of the great floods on the four state landscapes.
 Thereby establishing the Ice Age Floods National Geographic Trail.
 The geological trail, the nation’s first, is not a hiking path.
 Rather it’s a route along existing highways across the four-state region where visitors can see the evidence of the great Ice Age Floods.
 Click here for more information about the Ice Age Floods National Geographic Trail.

-Columbia Gorge Interpretive Center Museum focuses on the natural and cultural history of the region.
-Along with an award-winning geology film and tasteful displays of the cultures of the Gorge.
-The museum is located in the wonderful little town of Stevenson, Washington — in the heart of the beautiful Columbia River Gorge.
-The museum is a perfect place to host a wedding, business event or just enjoy a family outing.
+Columbia Gorge Museum focuses on the natural and cultural history of the region.
+Along with an award-winning geology film and insightful displays of the cultures of the Gorge, Columbia Gorge Museum is also an award-winning building renowned for its architecture.
+The museum is located in the wonderful town of Stevenson, Washington — the heart of the beautiful Columbia River Gorge.
+The museum is a perfect place to host a wedding, business event, or to simply enjoy a family outing to rediscover what was once lost in time.

 990 SW Rock Creek Drive, Stevenson, WA 509-427-8211 visit website